Georgia-Southwestern-State-Univeristy/term-project-group-5/docs/mvp/scope-lock.md

 </br>

 **Explicit Non-Goals**
-* Search for Flights: A user enters origin, destination, travel dates, and number of passengers to view available flight options aggregated from multiple sources.
+* Search for Flights: A user is able to view available flight options aggregated from multiple sources after entering origin, destination, travel dates, and number of passengers.
 * Filter and Sort Results: A user filters flights by price, duration, number of stops, or airline, and then sorts results to compare options.
 * View Flight Details: A user selects a specific flight to see detailed information such as layovers, total travel time, and price breakdown.
 * Save Flights for Later: A user enters a username and password to create an account where they can save selected flights to a personal list for later comparison or decision-making.